 Put in these terms, we don’t try to figure out our passion, as Mike suggests — we uncover it.
 We discover it by paying attention to our own lives.

-Last week, our editor met a woman who teaches high school chemistry, even though she got her Ph.D. in chemistry.
+Last week, I met a woman who teaches high school chemistry, even though she got her Ph.D. in chemistry.
 When she was working at a post-doc research facility, she realized how much she enjoyed discussing her project with new Ph.D. students.
 That was a realization that took time to figure out, probably months.
 But she was listening to her own experience in the here-and-now, and connected the dots to see a pattern.

 She discovered something about herself: she needs to work with people, and she loves teaching.
 So she teaches high school chemistry and is peachy-keen happy.
 She has a lightness to her personality that tells you in an instant that this is a person who knows what she was meant to do and, because she is happy doing it, she is doing it well.